 Sagebrush Ranch Gallery.
 This is one of my favorite parts of the Booth Museum.
 I wouldn’t call it a gallery as much as an indoor playground.

 Museums can be tough for kids, especially art museums where paintings and sculptures are to be seen, but not touched.
-In the Sagebrush Ranch, kids learn about western artists and artwork by riding in a stagecoach, cooking on a chuck wagon, playing dress up, and drawing horses.
+In the Sagebrush Ranch, kids learn about western artists and artwork by riding in a stagecoach, cooking on a chuck wagon, playing dress-up, and drawing horses.
+A fun, hands-on, interactive gallery for children, parents, and grandparents to play and learn.
+Organized like a working ranch, Sagebrush Ranch is designed for children ages 2-12.

 By Native Hands Family Guide.
 This fun-filled brochure is available at the front desk of the Booth Museum of Western Art.
-The guide contains fill in the blank, matching, crossword puzzles and more based on the Native American objects gallery.
+The guide contains fill-in-the-blank, matching, crossword puzzles, and more based on the Native American objects gallery.
+More than 150 American Indian artifacts are represented here from tribal cultures from East to West.

 If you haven’t figure it out yet, I love visiting the Booth Museum pretty much any time, but part of that fun I was talking about is in the events the museum sponsors.